 Live in Concert!
 The Senior High Revelation Choir, June 21, 7:30 PM, free admission, and all are welcome.
 This 80-member choir is made up of high school youth from Custer Road UMC, Plano, TX.
 The concert will be a reflection on the image of water found in the Bible.
 A variety of music styles will range from Beethoven to Rap, and include a brief skit, Scripture readings, and choreography (click this link for a performance from the choir’s 2017 tour: https://vimeo.com/223066101).
 Also, please join us for a potluck dinner with the choir, and St. John’s will provide the main entree: gluten-free green chile, cheese enchilada casserole, chicken and veggie!
 Please let us know you’re coming by sign up in the Narthex (sanctuary foyer) and indicate what side-dish or dessert you plan to bring.
 Mark your calendars… you will not want to miss this!

 Santa Fe Opera Apprentices in Worship at St. John's - Summer 2018

-Beginning July 8, apprentices from the Santa Fe Opera apprentices will share their talents with our community during worship at St. John's beginning in July.
-Come join us each Sunday at 8:30 AM and 11:00 AM and be blessed by their voices, as they soar through the sanctuary!
+Beginning July 8, apprentices from the Santa Fe Opera will share their talents with our community during worship at St. John's.
+Come join us each Sunday at 8:30 and 11:00 AM to be blessed by their voices as they soar through the sanctuary!